ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

   If this annotation is specified, the other annotations which define the load balancer features will be ignored.

-- `loadbalancer.openstack.org/hostname`
+- `loadbalancer.openstack.org/hostname` //nipio

   This annotations explicitly sets a hostname in the status of the load balancer service.
+Used beside proxy protocol.

 - `loadbalancer.openstack.org/load-balancer-address`